alexerdmann/HER/README.md

 #### If you *do* have previously annotated data or simply do not want your seed to be random

-Follow the Instructions in Deterministic_Seed.md (github) before proceeding to Step 3.
+Follow the Instructions in [Deterministic_Seed.md](https://github.com/alexerdmann/HER/blob/master/Deterministic_Seed.md) before proceeding to Step 3.

 ### Step 3 Manual Annotation Of The Seed